portsentry/portsentry/docs/Manual.md

 * When monitoring TCP ports, Portsentry will require a three\-way TCP handshake to be completed before Portsentry registers the connection attempt.
 Thus, a "stealth scan attack" will go unnoticed by Portsentry.
 * Additionally, other TCP protocol attacks, such as SYN floods must be taken into consideration when using Connect Mode.
-* When monitoring UDP ports in connect mode, the socket API will (most likely) cause the kernel to act differently than it would when no process is bound to a port.
-Thus revealing the presence of Portsentry to a potential attacker.
-For example: Under normal circumstances, sending a UDP packet to a closed port will result in an ICMP "port unreachable" message.
-However, when Portsentry is running in connect mode, the kernel will not send this message.
-This can be used by an attacker to detect the presence of Portsentry.
-Note however that if a firewall is in place which will drop all unsolicited UDP packets, this might not be an issue.
 * Connect mode will require Portsentry to bind to each port to be monitored individually.
 If you are monitoring a large number of ports you could potentially hit the max number of file descriptors allowed by the system and could also lead to performance issues.
 Most modern systems will allow you to increase the number of max opened file descriptors, but this is something to be aware of.

 ## Stealth Mode Options